Before Open Day

 To help create a more inclusive experience, we recommend that attendees who benefit from neurodivergent-friendly environments arrive early in the day.
 From 9 am to 10 am, we’re promoting a quieter period, particularly in our advising hubs, before the event becomes busier from 10 am onwards.
 The is also a dedicated quiet space on campus for the entire duration of the event.

 At the University of Sydney, we're committed to making access easier for everyone.
-Our Campus Maps show information relating to accessibility, including the location of all gender bathrooms.
+Our Campus Maps show information relating to accessibility, including the location of all gender bathrooms and parent rooms.
 If you have any specific accessibility requirements or further questions, please contact us at event.assistant@sydney.edu.au.

 Q: Where can I get an Open Day program?